slivering/VinaSmol-Unaite/vinasmol/training/README.md

 #### Tokenizer training

 We train a new tokenizer on Vietnamese corpora and extend the base tokenizer with the new tokens.
-[Details](../tokenization/README.md).
+Details for running tokenizer training, merging, vocabulary extension and embedding initialization can be found [here](../tokenization/README.md).

 #### Embedding initialization